abel-b-degu/Voice-Versa/README.md

 ## Project Setup Directions

 1. Clone the repository
-2. Create a virtual environment
-  `python3 -m venv venv`
+2. Create a virtual environment (Delete if there is an existing one that is causing issues) `python3 -m venv venv`
 3. Activate the virtual environment
    Windows: `./venv/Scripts/Activate.ps1`